cfpb/design-system/docs/pages/web-component-storybook.md

         variation_description: >-
-          - Confirm the component's `index.js` has a class-level `@element`,`@slot` and `@fires` JSDoc block since these are what renders in the Docs page
+          - Confirm the component's `index.js` has a class-level `@element`,`@slot` and `@fires` JSDoc block since these are what render in the Docs page

           - Create `<name>.stories.ts` next to `index.js`.
 Copy the `cfpb-tagline.stories.ts` as the minimal template, or `cfpb-button.stories.ts` if you are needing more than one variant.